willdurand/Hateoas/README.md

 $xml  = $hateoas->serialize($paginatedCollection, 'xml');
 ```

-The `Collection` class allows you to dynamically configure the collection
+The `SimpleCollection` class allows you to dynamically configure the collection
 resources rel, and the xml root element name.

-`PaginatedCollection` is configured to add `self`, `first`, and when possible
+The `PaginatedCollection` is designed to add `self`, `first`, and when possible
 `last`, `next`, `previous` links.

 We also provide a `PagerfantaFactory` to easily build PaginatedCollection